 The new Providence House East Campus will include a 20-bed Crisis Nursery, Family Resiliency Center, Community Hub, and offices for our administrative staff.

-Our project focuses on community development “from the inside” – focusing on the health, safety, and stability of the community’s children and families.
-The Providence House East Campus site is an anchor project centered in the heart of a larger 10-block, $60 million neighborhood transformation zone on Buckeye Road.
+Our project focuses on community development “from the inside” – supporting the health, safety, and stability of the community’s children and families.
+The Providence House East Campus site is a $21 million renovation and construction project.
+The campus is centered in the heart of a larger 10-block, $60 million neighborhood transformation zone on Buckeye Road.

 By coming into the Buckeye-Shaker neighborhood of Cleveland, Providence House hopes to be a central anchor and partner in the future development of this and surrounding communities, as we were in the now vibrant Ohio City neighborhood.

 Construction on the East Campus Crisis Nursery is now complete!

 Our East Campus Crisis Nursery will allow Providence House to serve over 240 additional children each year!
 It will offer a safe, licensed, home-like environment for babies and children through age 12.

 Just like our West Campus, during their stay, children will receive 24/7 loving care, free shelter, basic necessities, and developmental and educational enrichment.

 While construction on the new Crisis Nursery is complete, we are planning a phased launch of services at our East Campus.
 Please visit provhouse.org/urgent to learn more.